-Scenario A: 2 stocks: (1) East Australia; and (2) New Caledonia +Tonga+French Polynesia.
+Scenario A: 2 stocks: 1-East Australia; 2-New Caledonia+Tonga+French Polynesia

-Scenario B: 4 stocks: (1) East Australia; (2) New Caledonia; (3) Tonga; and (4) French Polynesia.
+Scenario B: 4 stocks: 1-East Australia; 2-New Caledonia; 3-Tonga; 4-French Polynesia

 In both scenarios, exchange with BSD would be considered as a sensitivity test.
-Justification of these selections, including discussions of available data and notable data gaps, are provided in Annex H, item 2.3.4.
+Justification of these selections, including discussions of available data and notable data gaps, are provided in Annex H, Item 2.3.4.

 Work to evaluate and agree on the input data set to be used during the assessment modelling was begun but not completed.
-An intersessional e-mail group has been established to identify available data sets, to select the best available for assessment purposes, to provide data intersessionally to the modellers by 1 December 2011 and to present results to the Committee next year (Annex R15).
-The terms of reference and timeline of that work is discussed under Annex H, item 5.1.
+An intersessional e-mail group has been established to identify available data sets, to select the best available for assessment purposes, to provide data intersessionally to the modellers by 1 December 2011 and to present results to the Committee next year (Annex R).
+The terms of reference and timeline of that work is discussed under Annex H, Section 5.1.

 The Committee agrees that modelling should begin intersessionally, but that new data can be added until the start of SC/64.
-A completed assessment is planned for no later than the end of the 2013 Annual Meeting.
-Further detail can be found in Annex H, item 5.1.
+A completed assessment is planned for no later than the end of the 2013 Annual meeting.
+Further detail can be found in Annex H, Section 5.1.